 Cars Land will make Disney California Adventure crowds unbearable at times this summer.
-Not only will wait times be long for Radiator Springs Racers, Luigi’s Flying Tires, and Mater’s Junkyard Jamboree, but waits will be higher all across the park as masses of new guests make trips to the park and visit those three attractions plus the rest of the park.
+Not only will wait times be long for Radiator Springs Racers and Luigi’s Flying Tires, but waits will be higher all across the park as masses of guests make trips to the park and visit those attractions in Cars Land, which remains a big draw.
 While nothing will be quite as hectic as Cars Land this summer, lines at other rides and crowds in general will be at levels previously unknown to the one-time “ugly duckling” of the Disney theme parks.

 Luckily, Disney California Adventure isn’t just a great theme park with a lot of fun attractions.
 Much like Epcot, it’s also a great ambiance park.
 (Down the road, once initial crowd levels die down, I expect Disney’s California Food & Wine Festival to return–and, like Epcot, possibly other seasonal festivals.)
 Even though it doesn’t have anything equivalent to World Showcase, which is the ultimate place to grab a cold beverage and just spend an afternoon wandering, Disney California Adventure does have plenty of ways to spend a day without waiting in the lines.
 Here are my top ways to avoid the crowds at Disney California Adventure!